hanxinle/Windows-Develop-Notes/README.md

 | WNDPROC  |     32BIT POITER TO WINDOWS FUNCTION
 | WORD     |     16BIT UNSIGNED INT
 | WPARAM   |     32BIT VALUE IN WIN32,OFTEN AS FUNCTION'S PARAMETERS
 | POSITION |     POSITION OF ELEMENT IN SET
 | LPCRECT  |     32BIT POITER TO A CONST RECT STRUCT

-> PS: last two only in MFC
+> PS: last two only available in MFC